Category: Writing

 • All of 2025 in one post

-Being a writer is a bit depressing.
+If it’s how you pay your bills, being a scriptwriter has been a bit depressing the last few years.
 The screenwriting world is in crisis.
 Theatre is in freefall.
-If you back this profession up – like I do – with writing-related corporate work (I do more than write, but words are still significant), too many commissioning folk are still in the “AI can do it for…
+If you back this profession up – like I do – with writing-related corporate work (I do more than write, but words are still significant), too…

 • Theatre: everything to play for, moment by moment